-1 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and
+1 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
+Equivalent equality legislation in Northern Ireland protects age, disability, gender, race, religion or belief and sexual orientation.

-- 5.2 understand equality legislation and apply it to their practice - 5.3 recognise the potential impact of their own values, beliefs and personal biases (which may be unconscious) on practice and take personal action to ensure all service users and carers are treated appropriately with respect and dignity - 5.4 understand the duty to make reasonable adjustments in practice and be able to make and support reasonable adjustments in theirs and others' practice - 5.5 recognise the characteristics and consequences of barriers to inclusion, including for socially isolated groups - 5.6 actively challenge these barriers, supporting the implementation of change wherever possible - 5.7 recognise that regard to equality, diversity and inclusion needs to be embedded in the application of all HCPC standards, across all areas of practice
+- 5.3 recognise the potential impact of their own values, beliefs and personal biases (which may be unconscious) on practice and take personal action to ensure all service users and carers are treated appropriately with respect and dignity - 5.4 understand the duty to make reasonable adjustments in practice and be able to make and support reasonable adjustments in theirs and others' practice - 5.5 recognise the characteristics and consequences of barriers to inclusion, including for socially isolated groups - 5.6 actively challenge these barriers, supporting the implementation of change wherever possible - 5.7 recognise that regard to equality, diversity and inclusion needs to be embedded in the application of all HCPC standards, across all areas of practice